fisser001/fogbank-scripts/docs/1_concept_explanation.rst

 .. code:: bash

   ryu-manager faucet.faucet --verbose
-It may be necessary to run the command above using sudo, since the default FAUCET log files are in /var/log which needs root access to modify.
+It may be necessary to run the command above using ``sudo``, since the default FAUCET log files are in /var/log which needs root access to modify.

 Gauge
 ************